Chapter 24:

 "No, you're confusing girlfriend with little sister."

 "Huh?
-Chidori isn't nearly as corrupted as me."
+Chidori probably isn't as corrupted as me."

-"She probably runs laps around you honestly, but guess I'm a magnet for crazy."
+"You're an angel compared to her, but guess I'm a magnet for crazy, haha."
 I briefly imagined Mai, Kikuchi, and Sakura standing behind us, ready to attack vulnerable me.

 "You just imagined something sus, didn't you?"
 Asagiri teased.